Lazy Configuration

 Making a property unmodifiable

 Lazy properties provide several methods that you can use to disallow changes to their value once the value has been configured.
+The finalizeValue() method calculates the final value for the property and prevents further changes to the property.

-, the provider is queried for its current value and the result becomes the final value for the property.
+, the provider is queried for its current value, and the result becomes the final value for the property.

 This final value replaces the provider and the property no longer tracks the value of the provider.